stat545ubc-2021/functionsnashid/README.md

 this package is to avoid writing [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) during the data exploration phase.
-This package implements counting the number of observations per category in a given dataset.
+This package implements counting the number of observations per category in a given dataset and returns the top observations.

 ## Installation